-The remuneration shown in the table for 2012 includes the dividend for 2011 of $\leq 0.5775$ gross per share paid in January 2012 and the amount of the irrevocable undertaking to purchase free assignment rights made by Repsol in the capital increase concluded in July 2012 ( $\leq 0.545$ gross per right), under the "Repsol Flexible Dividend" program.
+The remuneration shown in the table for 2012 includes the dividend for 2011 of $\in$ 0.5775 gross per share paid in January 2012 and the amount of the irrevocable undertaking to purchase free assignment rights made by Repsol in the capital increase concluded in July 2012 ( $\in$ 0.545 gross per right), under the "Repsol Flexible Dividend" program.

-The remuneration of $0.96 \notin$ share for 2013 includes the amount of the irrevocable undertaking to purchase free assignment rights made by Repsol in the two capital increases concluded in January and July 2013 (0.473) and 0.445 euros gross per right), under the "Repsol Flexible Dividend" program, and the cash dividend of 0.04 euros gross per share paid in June 2013.
-As a result, in 2013, Repsol paid out a total of $\notin$ 467 million to shareholders and distributed 46,293,180 new shares to shareholders, with an equivalent of $\notin$ 833 million.
+The remuneration of $0.96\epsilon$ /share for 2013 includes the amount of the irrevocable undertaking to purchase free assignment rights made by Repsol in the two capital increases concluded in January and July 2013 (0.473) and 0.445 euros gross per right), under the "Repsol Flexible Dividend" program, and the cash dividend of 0.04 euros gross per share paid in June 2013.
+As a result, in 2013, Repsol paid out a total of $\epsilon$ 467 million to shareholders and distributed 46,293,180 new shares to shareholders, with an equivalent of $\epsilon$ 833 million.

-Additionally, within the "Repsol Flexible Dividend" program, and to replace what would have been the dividend on account for the financial year, Repsol made a cash payment in January 2014 of $\leq 232$ million ( $\leq 0.477$ gross per right) to those shareholders who chose to sell their free assignment rights to the Company, and distributed 22,044,113 shares, with an equivalent value of $\leq 389$ million, to those who chose to receive new shares in the Company.
+Additionally, within the "Repsol Flexible Dividend" program, and to replace what would have been the dividend on account for the financial year, Repsol made a cash payment in January 2014 of $\in$ 232 million ( $\in$ 0.477 gross per right) to those shareholders who chose to sell their free assignment rights to the Company, and distributed 22,044,113 shares, with an equivalent value of $\in$ 389 million, to those who chose to receive new shares in the Company.